Kristin Armstrong Municipal Park

 500 S WALNUT ST

 Kristin Armstrong Municipal Park is a shady 28-acre park on the banks of the Boise River.
-A favorite destination for family reunions and company gatherings, the park has 11 reservable picnic sites, a restroom and shelter, a large playground, and a bocce ball court.
+A favorite destination for family reunions and company gatherings, the park has 11 reservable picnic sites, a restroom and shelter, a large playground and bocce ball courts.

 Located on the Boise River Greenbelt, this popular park is adjacent to the Morrison Knudson Nature Center, a free open-air education center with underwater fish displays, native plants and wildlife habitat improvements.
 Dogs are not allowed in the park.